 These are only a few of the defenses that may be available.
 Drug cases are highly fact-specific, so you should always talk to an experienced lawyer who can advise you on the best possible defensive strategy.

 Largey Law Firm provides powerful drug crime defenses for clients throughout Central Florida.
-To reach our attorneys, please call 352-253-0456 or contact us online.
+To reach our attorneys, contact us online.
 We provide free consultations at our offices in Tavares, Inverness and Clermont.